dzeke/ColoradoRiverCollaborate/Post2026WebTool/README.md

 Pay particular attention to the file on the **Welcome** => **Resource Center** (top, right) => **Technical Information** => **[What Hydrologies are included](https://tool.crbpost2026dmdu.org/www/pdf/en/powell/web_tool_hydrology.pdf)**.
 This document describes the hydrology ensambles used.
 1. When ready, click the **Upload Session File** on the top.
 1. Select **Browse** and navigate the the folder on your harddrive where you downloaded this repository.
-1. Select the file *dmdu-2024-10-11.json*.
-This file loads the session with the most recent settings used to query the database of 700+ alternatives and show results over various filters.
+1. Select the file **dmdu-2024-10-11.json**.
+This file loads the session with the most recent settings used to generate results.
+This file specifies filters for the database of 700+ alternatives simulated over all the hydrologies used used in this analysis.
 1. Click the **Operational Strategies** on the left menu.
 Read the documentation for the strategies (Overview, Operational Paradigms, Lake Powell Release Concepts, Lower Basin Delivery Concepts).
 1. Click the **Operational Strategies Suite** tab (top).
-A table with 5 selected strategies (associated with the session loaded in step 5.2]) will appear in a pop-out window.
+A table with 5 selected strategies (associated with the session loaded in step 7) will appear in a pop-out window.
 The strategies are:
 1. STGY85558, 49068, 89269, 98230, 95580, 26992.
-1. These strategies were choosen because they were either a (i) Running Average Inflow Lake Powell release concept with a low number of years of lookback (1 or 3), or (ii) had zero months of drawdown below Powell Elevation 3,490 feet in one one of the hydrology ensables explored in the performance tab (next step).
+1. These strategies were choosen because they were either a (i) 'Running Average Inflow' Lake Powell release concept with a low number of years of lookback (1 or 3 years) anticipated to keep Lake Powell above minimum power pool, or (ii) had zero months of drawdown below Powell Elevation 3,490 feet in one one of the hydrology ensambles explored in the performance tab (next step).
+The *Running Average Inflow* paradigm limits release to the average of inflow in the prior number of specified years.
+An additional
+*Run of river* operation kicks in and limits release to be equal or less than inflow.
 1. The table was also downloaded and appears in **DMDU-Performance.xlsx** on the **Strategies** worksheet.
 1. These strategies will appear in highlighted colors through the next steps.
 1. Click **Performance** on the left menu.
-1. On the **Choose metrics for the axes** note that *Glen Canyon Dam Water Year Release | Minimum* and *Powell Monthly Pool Elevations Less Than 3,490 feet | Percent of Months* are selected.
+1. On the **Choose metrics for the axes** note that **Glen Canyon Dam Water Year Release | Minimum** and **Powell Monthly Pool Elevations Less Than 3,490 feet | Percent of Months** are selected.
 1. Notice also that the **Choose Hydrology Set** is set to *Default/Optimization*.
 1. Click the **Update Plot** button.
 1. In the parallel axis plot notice the choosen strategies are highlighted.
 See also the table below.